 Ramsey Russell: I’ve noticed I’ve known you for so long, and I’m free streaming here, but it’s like, you never just went out.
 Outdoor television, not just filming and putting it together in chronological order.
 You approach it as a story.

 Jason Cramer: Yes, sir.
 Going back to doctor Legge, I needed an independent study real bad.
 I needed 18 semester hours to graduate with my GI Bill.
 So, I was already in debt with the GI Bill, the way it was structured then.
 And I asked for an independent study, they said, what are you going to do?
-I said, I was going to film fishing because I grew up on this yellow breaches here.
+I said, I was going to film fishing because I grew up on this yellow beaches here.
 I knew a lot about fishing, so I was going to film some of that, and I thought I could really do a good job.
 And ended up going to Venice, Louisiana, on spring break, and I made a fishing show, and I turned it in, and he gave me an “A”.
 And that’s what I wanted to do.
 I was going to film fishing.

 Ramsey Russell: Wow, so that was how you started.